 To do payroll in Maine, it’s important to know its state payroll laws, especially for seasonal businesses.
 The state charges income tax from 5.8% to 7.15%, and its unemployment insurance tax runs from 0.49% to 5.81% (adjusted rate).
-There are specific rules for employees of seasonal jobs, as well as for minors.
-Read on for more about doing payroll in Maine.
+In addition to rules for seasonal jobs, there are specific guidelines for employing minors.

 Step-by-Step Guide to Running Payroll in Maine